raboof/reproducible-builds-certification-repository/README.md

 Collecting some thoughts and prototyping for a [certification repository](https://reproducible-builds.org/docs/sharing-certifications/) for [reproducible builds](https://reproducible-builds.org)

+Debian has a proof-of-concept [buildinfo server](https://github.com/lamby/buildinfo.debian.net), might be interesting to consider if that is or can be made suiable for more general use.

 ## Storage

 Various 'sophisticated' storage mechanisms were considered below, but for